Arab observers fan out across Syria

 The observers' leader, Sudanese General Mustafa al-Dabi, said the mission was still in its early days.

 "We have 20 people who will be there (in Homs) for a long time," he said.

 Opposition activists say the government will play for time and bend the mission to its own ends.
 But Washington urged then to give Dabi a chance.

-"We need let this mission get up and running, let them do their job and then let them give their judgment," State Department spokesman Mark Toner said in Washington.
+"We need let this mission get up and running, let them do their job and then let them give their judgement," State Department spokesman Mark Toner said in Washington.

 Unless it can establish its credibility by proving it has unobstructed access to all areas and is able to hear uncensored accounts, the Arab League mission may not be able to satisfy all sides that it can make an objective assessment of the crisis.

 Most of the 5,000 or more people estimated by the United Nations to have been killed in Syria since March have lost their lives in Homs, to machinegun fire, sniper bullets, mortar blasts and tank shelling, or torture.

 What began with peaceful mass protests against Assad has turned into an armed insurrection as thousands of army defectors formed the Syrian Free Army and attacked military and police convoys, bases and checkpoints.